Policy Owner: CHRO

 Culture and citizenship

-A supplemental goal is to increase open citizenship by encouraging participants to recognize the relationships between our actions and their effects within Neuroscale culture.- Be welcoming.
-We strive to be a company that welcomes and supports people of all backgrounds and identities — race, ethnicity, culture, national origin, color, immigration status, citizenship status, social and economic class, education, sexual orientation, gender identity and expression, age, size, family or marital status, pregnancy, political belief, religion or creed, mental and physical ability, genetic information, and military or veteran status.
+A supplemental goal of this Code is open citizenship — staff recognizing the relationships between individual actions and their effects within Neuroscale culture.- Be welcoming.
+Neuroscale is a company that welcomes and supports people of all backgrounds and identities — race, ethnicity, culture, national origin, color, immigration status, citizenship status, social and economic class, education, sexual orientation, gender identity and expression, age, size, family or marital status, pregnancy, political belief, religion or creed, mental and physical ability, genetic information, military or veteran status, and any other characteristic protected by applicable federal, state, or local law.

 - Be considerate.
-Your work will be used by other people, and you will depend on the work of others.
-Decisions affect users and colleagues — take consequences into account.
+Staff work is used by other people, and each staff member depends on the work of others.
+Decisions affect users and colleagues — staff take consequences into account.

 - Be respectful.
 Disagreement is no excuse for poor behavior.
 Frustration cannot turn into a personal attack.
 A company where people feel uncomfortable or threatened is neither productive nor pleasant.